-Water is essential to Syncrude’s operation and plays a key role in our production processes.
-However, we realize it is a resource that must be managed responsibly.
+Water is essential to Syncrude’s operation.
+It plays a key role in our production processes and is a resource that must be managed responsibly.
 Toward this, we aim to minimize the withdrawal of fresh water from the watershed, maximize reuse of process-affected water, and safely manage its storage.
-This includes taking steps to protect local water bodies, creeks and rivers, and to develop scientifically-sound treatment methods which will allow us to release water stored on our site safely back to the environment.
+This includes taking steps to protect local water bodies, creeks and rivers, and to develop scientifically-sound treatment methods which would allow us to release water stored on our site safely back to the environment.

 Our water sources

-Our main source of fresh water is the Athabasca River, which provided approximately 13 per cent of our water needs in 2019.
-This water is used to cool upgrading processes, generate steam, and for potable consumption.
+Our main source of fresh water is the Athabasca River, which provided approximately 13 per cent of our water needs in 2020.
+This water is used to cool upgrading process units, generate steam, and for potable consumption.
 Our water license permit allows withdrawal of 61.7 million m3 of fresh water from the river annually.
 In over 40 years of production, we have always operated well within our license and will limit withdrawals during low flow periods.
-In 2019, we used about 0.19 per cent of the river’s total annual average flow, which is equivalent to about 17 hours for the year.
+In 2020, we used about 0.18 per cent of the river’s total annual average flow, which is equivalent to about 16 hours for the year.

-In 2019, we withdrew 40.1 million m3 from the Athabasca River for production operations and potable water.
-For non-production purposes, an additional 6.3 million m3 of fresh water was diverted from Beaver Creek Reservoir for the Base Mine Lake tailings reclamation demonstration project.
+For non-production purposes, an additional 0.9 million m3 of fresh water was diverted from Beaver Creek Reservoir for the Base Mine Lake tailings reclamation demonstration project.
 To offset this diversion, we fund the Alberta Conservation Association’s work to protect and enhance the riparian zone and streambed of the Owl River, near Lac La Biche.
 The offset constitutes compensation, as per our Fisheries Act approval, for Harmful Alteration, Disruption or Destruction of fisheries habitat (known as HADD).

 As per provincial regulation, precipitation and runoff that comes in contact with our mining area is collected and routed into our closed circuit recycle water system.
-In 2019, this included a Mildred Lake site fence line diversion of an estimated 14 million m3 in precipitation (snowmelt, rainfall) and 0.1 million m3 in surface water.
-Fence line diversion at our Aurora North site was an estimated 2.3 million m3 in precipitation, 2.9 million m3 in surficial water and 3.2 million m3 in basal groundwater.
+In 2020, this included a Mildred Lake site fence line diversion of an estimated 38.8 million m3 in precipitation and surface water.
+Fence line diversion at our Aurora North site was approximately 17 million m3 in surface runoff and groundwater.

 Operations use only.